pietramarrone/bioinfo_material/README.md

 # Bioinfo_material

+**disclaimer**: this is a general repository with some unspecific structure.
+It represents a work in progress!

 This repository contains a collection of bioinformatics functions used to analyse bulk/single-cell transcriptomics data. <br>
+Some of the scripts require `rpy2 v.2.9.4` - [found here](https://rpy2.github.io) - to run. <br>
+The `default_env.yml` contains all the libraries needed to create the environment.

 The `src` folder contains all the relevant scripts/functions where;
 - `network` contains network analysis methods to study co-expression networks (_motifs detection_, _clustering coefficient_, etc...)
 * `bioinfo` contains general methods for differential expression, pathway enrichment analysis, and other methods